 Retained Earnings represent the undistributed profits of the Company.

 Other Comprehensive Income Reserve represent the balance in equity for items to be accounted in Other Comprehensive Income.
 OCI is classified into i).
-Items that will not be reclassified to profit and loss ii).
-Items that will be reclassified to profit and loss.
+Items that will not be reclassified to profit and loss.

-10. Non Current borrowings
+12. Non Current borrowings